FC U Craiova 1948: Liga I return (2021–2024)

-For the first year in Liga I, after a 10 years absence U Craiova changed a lot in the squad whith a lot of players no longer needed many foreigners were brought to the club most notably Juan Bauza, Samuel Asamoah and Dominik Kovačić.
-At the club was also brought as a coach former national for Romania with a joint record of 35 goals (alongside Gheorghe Hagi) Adrian Mutu.
+For the first year in Liga I, after a 10 years absence, U Craiova changed a lot in the squad; with a lot of players no longer needed, many foreigners were brought to the club, most notably Juan Bauza, Samuel Asamoah, and Dominik Kovačić.
+Also brought as a coach was a former national for Romania with a joint record of 35 goals (alongside Gheorghe Hagi) Adrian Mutu.
 Like the previous season, U Craiova went through managerial changes, Adrian Mutu will get sacked and will be followed by Eugen Trică and Flavius Stoican with Dan Vasilică acting as a caretaker in between those changes, only for Nicolò Napoli to return to Craiova for the 7th time.
 Napoli revitalized the entire squad but being to far away from the play-offs at the time of his spell Craiova went to the play-out round of the competition and managed to achieve the goal of avoiding relegation finishing on the 10th place.